 The BPatG therefore reversed the decision of the DPMA and completely revoked the DE Patent on Digital Printing.
 Because the secondary patent claim 3 and the respective subordinate patent claims 2 and 4 share the fate of the patent claim 1, as the court added in its decision.

 However, the parties to the proceedings are entitled to appeal before the BGH.
-Whether the patentees will make use of it is open: the patent in dispute is already in its 17th year of validity and the nullity of a patent does not become retroactively valid, but only comes into force with a legally binding decision.
+Whether the patentees will make use of it is open: the patent in dispute is already in its 17th year of validity and only comes into force with a legally binding decision.
+Moreover: If a patent is declared legally invalid by a decision, this is considered to be from the time of the application (ex tunc = from the beginning).
+However, interim contracts concerning the patent are not considered to be invalid with retroactive effect; in particular, license agreements remain valid even for a patent that has been declared invalid.

 Would you also like to protect or defend your invention?